Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-W1E6EWrAsII,421.68,434.4.md

 ### Transcript

-> Yeah
+> elevator at the end of the trailer yeah
-> It is a space elevator and it actually takes you to that big thingy in the sky and that thing is actually a food court
+> it is a space elevator and it actually
+> takes you to that big thingy in the sky
-> where they serve Burritos, Chinese Food, Kebabs, Pizza ... and Curry!
+> and that thing is actually a food court